 I like to fill my calendar with contract jobs, piggybacking them with my “In the DEEP” days to add variety to my schedule.

 5. Teaching Days

 The final type of day that I have focuses on coaching, training, or speaking about professional organizing.

 My professional organizing training allows me to spend billable hours sharing my experiences with those wanting to start a decluttering business.
 On these days, I might be on-site somewhere speaking to a group or I might be on a conference call in my office, coaching, training, or teaching.

-So now you know more about my “typical day” as a Professional Organizer!
+So now you know more about my “typical day” as a Professional Organizer and the professional organizer job description!
 Discover what else you can expect as a Professional Organizer by signing up for my free Professional Organizer’s Launch Guide HERE.

 Check out these additional free resources for aspiring home organizers